 Is the deferment the best way to avoid defaulting on my loan?

-Deferment is a great alternative in that it allows you to regroup and build up your finances over a period of time, without worrying about accruing interest on your unpaid loan amount.
+Deferment is a great alternative.
+It allows you to regroup and build up your finances over a period of time.
+You won’t worry about accruing interest on your unpaid loan amount.
 However, you have to be absolutely sure that you will be able to make the payments regularly after the deferment period.
 If you still cannot make the payments after the deferment period and the lender does not extend, your loan will go into default creating a lot of associated problems.
-Your credit history will be adversely affected and you will have to pay higher interest rates if you wish to take a loan for any other purpose.
+Your credit history will be adversely affected.
+You will have to pay higher interest rates if you wish to take a loan for any other purpose.

 Before you choose deferment, you must first talk to your lender about consolidating or refinancing your loan.
-If you can consolidate or refinance your loan with a lower interest rate, these may be better alternatives to deferring your loan.
+Maybe you can consolidate or refinance your loan with a lower interest rate.
+These may be better alternatives to deferring your loan.